ugumba/homey-panasonic-comfort-cloud-alt/README.md

 Note that any flows using the original app must be updated - and there may be missing functionality in my app (I've not added any custom flow cards at all).
 You may want to duplicate your existing flows and keep the originals disabled (as a backup), in case you want to switch back.

-(Specifically, I've not yet been able to use [Device Capabilities](https://homey.app/en-us/app/nl.qluster-it.DeviceCapabilities/Device-Capabilities/) to control e.g. "operation mode" or "eco mode", which [I could](https://community.homey.app/t/error-panasonic-comfort-cloud-app/65935/31?u=robert_schmidt) with the original app.)
+There are no flow cards for setting capabilities other than target temperature.
+However, [Device Capabilities](https://homey.app/en-us/app/nl.qluster-it.DeviceCapabilities/Device-Capabilities/) can be used to [achieve the same thing](https://community.homey.app/t/app-pro-panasonic-comfort-cloud-alternative/75906/24?u=robert_schmidt).

 # Troubleshooting